twolfe/twolfe.github.io/_pages/about.md

 {% include base_path %}

+Hello,
+My work focuses of the
-Hello,  I am currently doing my PhD. in evolutionary biology under the supervision of Ovidiu Paun.
+I am currently doing my PhD. in evolutionary biology under the supervision of Ovidiu Paun.
 Our group is, among other things, interested in the effect of polyploidisation on plant adaptability.

 [University of Vienna](http://plantgenomics.univie.ac.at/research/)